JStation/WCPGW_Game/README.md

 # What Could Possibly Go Wrong
-Squad selection game in Pygame
+Squad selection game in Python